 The central aim of Inclusion is to raise the academic achievement of the school's SEND students.
-Within the school, provision for students with Cognition and Learning needs / Communication and Interaction needs/Sensory/Physical needs, rests primarily with the SENCO and the SEND team.
-Provision for students with a statement of ASD rests with
+Within the school, provision for students with Cognition and Learning needs / Communication and Interaction needs/Sensory/Physical needs, rests primarily with the SENCO and the SEND team, they should lead and support staff to meet the needs of all students.
+Provision for students with a statement of ASD rests with the ASD Unit and the SEND Team.
+Provision for vulnerable students as well as those with SEMH and medical need rests primarily with the Pastoral Teams.